How to Choose the Right Mixing Tank for Your Application

 Required for certain chemicals, solvents, or corrosive environments.

 Choosing 316 “just in case” isn’t always necessary—but choosing 304 when 316 is required can be a costly mistake.
 Material selection should be based on chemistry, temperature, and cleaning agents.
+If in doubt, return to step 1.

 Step 5: Cleaning Requirements Drive Design Complexity

 Cleaning is often an afterthought—and then becomes the most expensive surprise.
+Efficient cleaning means that the cycle is rapid, repeatable, and consistently delivers the desired results.

-• Is Clean-In-Place (CIP) required?
+• Is Clean-In-Place (CIP) required or a better option?

 Step 6: Heating, Cooling, and Temperature Control

-• Internal coils
+• Heat transfer internal coils

-• Electric, steam, or thermal fluid heating
+• Electric, steam, or thermal fluid heating may be employed with any of the heat transfer solutions listed above.

 Thermal requirements should be defined early—not added as an afterthought.

-Step 7: Think in Systems, Not Components
+Step 7: Think in Terms of Systems, Not Components

 The Bottom Line